runeharlyk/SpotMicroESP32-Leika/docs/6_developing.md

 # Developing

-> _Prerequsition_: You have successfully build, flashed and configured your robot.
+> _Prerequsition_: You have successfully built, flashed, and configured your robot.

 ## Setting up SvelteKit

 ### Proxy Configuration for Development

 Configure the proxy settings in the `vite.config.ts` file to direct API calls to your ESP32 device.
-By default it used the factory MDNS address, but can be changed to the ip if preferred.
+By default, it uses the factory MDNS address, but it can be changed to the IP if preferred.

 ```ts
 server: {